-Selecting the first tab of the session setup, (Figure 4-65) the system will ask for the location of the input file list needed to start the simulation.
+Selecting the first tab of the session setup, (Figure 4-66) the system will ask for the location of the input file list needed to start the simulation.

-Figure 4-65: Session - Inputs definition
+Figure 4-66: Session - Inputs definition

-Double-clicking on the "file instance" column a file browser dialog will pop up.
-The user can now navigate through file system directories to specify the desired file's location.
+Double-clicking on the "file instance" column gives you the possibility of writing the file path.
 Note that at the time of defining the modules, input files are defined from a general point of view (e.g., a file with ground altitude).
 It is in this step where a user can physically locate each file with the required data.